 A big stack of healthy pancakes makes for the ultimate weekend brunch!
 This recipe makes thick and fluffy pancakes with a delicious sweetness from the pumpkin puree and maple syrup.

 What’s great about this recipe is that it doesn’t need tonnes of sugar for sweetness – even the maple syrup topping is sugar-free!
-So you can enjoy these guilt-free and know you’re also getting a massive 26g of plant-based protein per serving too.
+You can enjoy these guilt-free and know that you’re also getting a massive 26g of plant-based protein per serving too.

-This pancake recipe uses apple cider vinegar, which is an amazing ingredients in baking because it reacts wit the baking soda to produce carbon dioxide bubbles which help to give these pancakes their spring, fluffy texture.
+This pancake recipe uses apple cider vinegar which is an amazing ingredient in baking because it reacts with the baking soda to produce carbon dioxide bubbles, which in turn help to give these pancakes their springy, fluffy texture.

-You can whatever extra toppings you like and drizzle you pancake stack in our Sugar-Free Syrup which is a great low-calorie option for people looking to lose weight or reduce their daily sugar intake.
+You can add whatever extra toppings you like and drizzle your pancake stack with our Sugar-Free Maple Syrup – a great low-calorie option for people looking to lose weight or reduce their daily sugar intake.

 Discover the full recipe below.